dzek69/nfc-poll-wrapper/README.md

 > Only UID is extracted currently, feel free to change and/or open a PR or a request.
 > Use `raw` if you need to extract data ASAP without forking this repo.

+## Events:

+- device - emitted when device info is detected
+- state - (usually not needed) - emitted when lifecycle state is changed, ie: process starting, process reported it is polling for device, waiting for releasing the device, etc, see exported `State` for available states
+- process-exit - (usually not needed) - just an info that underlying process exited
+- process-error - (usually not needed) - `stdbuf` is probably not installed, read first argument (an Error) to verify details

 ## Docs?

 Proper docs will come someday (or not).